bensu/basic-om-tut/Basic-Tutorial.md

       (dom/li nil (display-name contact)))))
 ```

 Now save the file and reload the browser.
 You'll see a blank page.
-Let's check the results in the `lein cljsbuild auto` terminal window to see what happened:
+Let's check the outout of the compilation process in the terminal window
+to see what happened:

 ```
 Compiling "om_tut.js" from ["src"]...